muratk3n/thirdwave/en/README.md

 ---

 That black hole fail was the last straw ..
-Just the fact that two reputable scientists debunkimg the crap out of a concept so widely accepted is proof enough.
+Just the fact that two reputable scientists debunking the crap out of a concept so widely accepted is proof enough.

 Mainstream sci today looks more and more like Church teachings from